jomojowo/Karpenta-eks-clusta/README.md

-# AWS EKS cluster setup with Karpenter Autoscaler utilizing Graviton Spot instances
+# AWS EKS cluster setup with Karpenter Autoscaler utilizing Graviton and x86 Spot instances

 These Terraform automation will deploy an AWS EKS cluster in any specified AWS Region.

 ## Features
 Nodepools and nodeclasses both for arm64 and x86 will be deployed.
-IRSA will use to for generation of sts tokens that will be use to access EC2 and spot AWS service control planes.
+IRSA will use for generation of sts tokens that will be use to access EC2 and spot AWS service control planes.

 ## Pre-requisites
-Following binaries are needed on the automation system/pc.
+Following binaries and access are needed on the automation system/pc.

 * awscli version 2 (2.22.16) and later.
 * kubectl (1.26) and later.